Livonia City Council Votes Unanimously To Add Social Workers To Police Force

 (CBS DETROIT) – Livonia City Council voted unanimously to add social workers to the police department.

 The council voted Monday to enter a partnership with Hegira Health which will embed two social workers in the department, according to the Detroit Free Press.
-The two will form a “crisis support team.”READ MORE: Police Investigating 3-Year-Old Shot In Detroit Home
+The two will form a “crisis support team.”READ MORE: Michigan Reports More Than 2,000 New COVID-19 Cases, 7 Deaths Wednesday

 The team will: